anishfyi/anishfyi.github.io/essays/difficulty.md

 *Difficulty: a thing that is hard to accomplish, deal with, or understand.*

-One of my friends asked the question earlier last week -- why is it so hard to be an officer for the student branch?
-Why is so hard compared to working at my on-campus job?
-This question came after he struggled a little with bookkeeping for the student organization.
+Last week, a friend posed an intriguing question: why is the transition from intern to a full-time officer for the student branch so challenging?
+Why does it appear more demanding than my on-campus job?
+This question surfaced after grappling with bookkeeping for the student organization.

-Now I gave him the standard answer - being an officer of an organization requires that you manage your time between school and work.
-There isn't anyone telling you what to do.
-It's the answer any good mentor would give, and is mostly true.
+I initially offered the standard answer - being an officer requires effective time management between school and work, with no explicit guidance.
+It's a response any good mentor would give, and it holds truth.

-But the more I though about it, the more I wondered to myself...damn that's a really great question; it's one that deserves some more thought.
-Most people I think stop at the answer I gave previously - he obviously isn't managing his time properly.
+However, as I contemplated further, I found myself thinking, "Damn, that's a really great question that deserves more thought."
+Most people, I believe, stop at the answer I initially provided - implying the struggle is due to poor time management.

-Here's what I think: the difficult things will always be difficult.
+Here's what I think: the journey from intern to a full-time software engineer at Fyle, or any similar transition, will always be challenging.

 ## In the context of programming

-In the context of programming, this has always been true.
-The difficult problems have always been different, although changes in technology can change the landscape quite a bit.
-"Business" type applications are the things that come to mind for me.
-Those types of applications are usually coupled in some way with people ... and people are awfully hard to deal with!
+In the realm of programming, this truth has endured.
+The challenges may shift with changes in technology, but difficult problems persist.
+Applications with a "business" focus, inherently intertwined with people, pose significant challenges.
+Dealing with people is inherently complex!

-Consider that one of the most popular content management systems is also considered the most horrible - Wordpress.
-But really, is there anything that fills that need?
-If it was so easy in the first place, where is the solution?
-Where's the magic CMS that is designed well enough that everyone hops on the boat to use it?
+Consider the popularity of Wordpress, despite its reputation.
+If building such content management systems were easy, where is the perfect solution?
+Where's the CMS that seamlessly caters to everyone's needs?

-Some things are just difficult - building applications that humans use is hard, and will probably be hard for at least the near future.
+Some things are just inherently difficult - constructing applications for human use is hard and likely to remain so in the foreseeable future.

 ## In the context of engineering

-Ever hear people ragging on engineering companies for delivering late and way over budget?
-Well, some engineering jobs are really difficult, especially if the requirements and funding are undulating underneath you.
-Because of the nature of the problem, sometimes engineering firms require large amounts of engineers and workers, inviting further problems and delays.
+Have you ever heard criticisms of engineering companies for delivering projects late and significantly over budget?
+Some engineering jobs are genuinely difficult, especially when the requirements and funding fluctuate.
+Complex problems sometimes demand a large workforce, leading to additional challenges and delays.

-The Honolulu Rail project at home has become this sort of poster child of failure, budget overrun and overall incompetence in Hawaii.
-Well, working though regulatory boards and fiscal procedures in Hawaii seems like it's a mind bogglingly difficult job to do.
-Granted, there might be some fishy stuff going on, but I refuse to believe that everyone is involved for nefarious reasons.
+The Honolulu Rail project, for example, has become a symbol of failure, budget overruns, and overall incompetence in Hawaii.
+Navigating regulatory boards and fiscal procedures in Hawaii seems mind-bogglingly challenging.
+While there might be questionable aspects, not everyone involved is likely doing so for nefarious reasons.

-The problem of creating an unprecedented public transportation backbone on an island is difficult!
-I'm not sure we would have done it right, even if the best people were involved.
+Creating an unprecedented public transportation backbone on an island is a daunting task!
+Even with the best minds, it's uncertain whether we would have succeeded.

 ## In the context of relationships

-So in the end, we realize that all engineering and programming is there for a reason - to serve human needs.
-Maybe that's why those things are difficult, because they both involve humans and are for humans.
+Ultimately, engineering and programming exist to serve human needs.
+Perhaps that's why these areas are challenging - they involve humans and cater to humans.

-Relationships, regardless if they're romantic or not take work.
-Humans are fickle creatures and relationships can come and go with the wind.
-To properly maintain something over time requires work.
-Family takes work.
-Marriage takes work.
-We live to figure out what works and what doesn't and hope that as we move forward we're improving.
+Relationships, whether romantic or not, require effort.
+Humans are unpredictable, and relationships can be transient.
+Sustaining something over time demands continuous work.
+Family necessitates work.
+Marriage demands work.
+We live to discern what works and what doesn't, hoping to improve as we progress.

-Relationships have always been difficult, and by nature will continue to be so.
+Relationships have always been difficult and will continue to be so by nature.

 ## Okay!

-So back to the original premise; why is being one of the club officers so difficult?
+Returning to the original question - why is transitioning from an intern to a club officer so challenging?

-And the final answer - it's supposed to be difficult, and it's supposed to challenge you, just like everything else that humans do that is difficult: programming, engineering, engaging in relationships, pondering the universe, etc.
+The ultimate answer - it's meant to be challenging.
+It's designed to test and push you, just like every other human endeavor that is challenging: programming, engineering, relationships, contemplating the universe, and more.

-Ultimately the question you should really ask yourself if something if particularly difficult is then "is it worth it"?
-That is something that is context specific and only you can answer yourself.
+When faced with something particularly difficult, the crucial question to ask yourself is, "Is it worth it?"
+This is context-specific, and only you can determine the answer.